MCP Server (Legacy Version)¶

 Here, using Volcengine as an example, configure the API key.

-Configure Guance MCP Service¶
+Configuring Guance MCP Service¶

-- Customize the service name and description.
+- Custom input service name and description.

-- Select type as
+- Select type as streamableHttp.

-streamableHttp. - Define the URL:
+- Define URL: https://obsy-ai.guance.com/obsy_ai_mcp/mcp.

-Authorization=DF-API-KEY;Endpoint=SITE_KEY. - After configuring the MCP service, save and enable it.
-Then return to the homepage and select the MCP service.
+Authorization=DF-API-KEY;Endpoint=SITE_KEY. - After configuring the MCP service, save and enable it, then return to the homepage and select the MCP service.

 Configuration Notes¶